silviapfeiffer/external-videos/readme.txt

 * Add support for wordpress 2.9+

 = 0.3 =

-* Fix stupid syntax error in 0.2 releas
+* Fix stupid syntax error in 0.2 release

+= 0.4 =
+* Add Silvia as a proper author so she has commit rights